Table of Content

 4. Washington Motorcycle Exhaust Noise Laws

-Laid out in Revised Code of Washington § 46.37.537., no motorcyclist is allowed to operate a vehicle that does not have a muffler attached.
+Laid out in the Revised Code of Washington § 46.37.537., no motorcyclist is allowed to operate a vehicle that does not have a muffler attached.
 A motorcyclist also cannot make any modifications to the muffler which could potentially increase the volume of the noise emitted from the exhaust.

 If you take a look at Washington Administrative Code § 173-62-030, the decibel limit for exhaust noise differs based on the model year of the motorcycle.